WillLillis/submod_surfer/README.md

 # Usage

-The `submod_surfer` binary isn't intended to be used directly.
-Rather, it only handles the user fuzzy finding over the submodules in their git project.
+The `submod_surfer` binary isn't intended to be invoked directly.
+Rather, it only handles the user's fuzzy finding over the submodules of their git project.
 Once a choice has been made, the program outputs the path to said submodule and exits.
 This path is then used by the shell function defined in `env.sh` script to change into the desired directory.
 In order to use this tool, please *source* the `env.sh` script.

 ```
 $ submod_surfer --help